-90-day period to the lesser of \$250,000 or 1% of the value of the Fund's net assets at the beginning of the 90-day period.
+Redemptions in kind To the extent that a shareholder submits redemption requests during any 90-day period that combined are limited to the lesser of \$250,000 or 1% of the value of the Fund's net assets (as calculated at the beginning of the 90-day period) the Fund has committed to pay such redemptions in cash (by check, wire or otherwise).
 This commitment is irrevocable without the prior approval of the SEC.
 In the case of redemption requests in excess of these amounts, the Fund reserves the right to make payments in whole or in part in securities or other assets of the Fund, in case of an emergency, or if the payment of such a redemption in cash would be detrimental to the existing shareholders of the Fund.
 In these circumstances, the securities distributed would be valued at the price used to compute the Fund's net assets and you may incur brokerage fees in converting the securities to cash.
 The Fund does not intend to redeem illiquid securities in kind.
 If this happens, however, you may not be able to recover your investment in a timely manner.
 In addition, in certain circumstances, the Fund may not be able to redeem securities in-kind or the investment manager may not have the ability to determine whether a particular redemption can be paid in-kind before the redemption request is paid.